 Vancouver’s Beaty Biodiversity Museum at UBC features a collection of biological exhibits including animal, plant and insect specimens and fossils.

-Since opening its doors in 2010, the museum has been designed to shine a spotlight on why biodiversity is so important and how we, as individuals, can help maintain it.
+The museum has been designed to shine a spotlight on why biodiversity is so important and how we can help maintain it.

-Home to some 2,000,000 specimens, the Beaty Biodiversity Museum displays all kinds of biological organisms including insects, plants and mammals.
+Home to around 2 million specimens, the Beaty Biodiversity Museum displays all kinds of biological organisms including insects, plants and mammals.

-Located at 2212 Main Mall at the University of British Columbia, the facility was the first biodiversity museum in Canada to publicly display its scientific findings to help educate visitors on what they can do to help the current environmental crisis.
+The facility’s address is 2212 Main Mall at the University of British Columbia.
+It was the first biodiversity museum in Canada to publicly display its scientific findings to help educate visitors on what they can do to help the current environmental crisis.

 Hours and Admission Rates

-The Museum is open from 10:00 am until 5:00 pm Tuesday to Sunday.
-It is closed on Mondays.
+The museum is open from 10:00 am to 5:00 pm on Tuesdays to Sundays.
+It’s closed on Mondays and on public holidays.

-Admission rates as of early 2020 are the following:
+Admission rates as of February 2024 are the following:

 - Adults – $14